I: Core Purpose

 - Model his or her life around the principles embodied in the Core Values of the Family International.

 - Cultivate a personal relationship with God through reading God’s Word, personal communion with Jesus, and prayer.

 - Conduct him- or herself ethically and with integrity in his or her personal and professional life, and refrain from activities that reflect negatively on the Family International or its mission.

 - Tithe or give of his or her income monthly to the Family International or to a member of the Family International who tithes directly to the Family International.

 - Report monthly, directly or via another member who has agreed to report for him or her.

-- A member of the Family International who is a parent is responsible to love and care for his or her children; raise them in a godly manner; impart to them a knowledge of God; see that their physical, educational, spiritual, medical, and emotional needs are supplied to the best of their ability; and protect them from all forms of abuse, including physical, sexual, or emotional.
+- A member of the Family International who is a parent is responsible to love and care for his or her children; raise them in a godly manner; impart to them a knowledge of God; see that their physical, educational, spiritual, medical, and emotional needs are supplied to the best of their ability; and protect them from all forms of harm or abuse.

 - The welfare and protection of children is of vital importance to the Family International.
 All members are expected to abide by the policies outlined in the Child Protection Policy of the Family International.

 - A member of the Family International must receive the consent of the public affairs desk before engaging in a legal agreement on behalf of the Family International, or participating in a national or international media interview, documentary, website or forum, movie, book, written or verbal rebuttal, press release, or article on behalf of the Family International.